 Send ToZip_Archive.bat (assuming the name) and WZZIP will zip the ISO file, use its current name for the Zip file name, and place the Zip file in the same folder as the original ISO file.

 If you want, you can place your .bat file in a different folder, create a shortcut to the .bat file, rename the shortcut, and place the shortcut in the SendTo folder.
 In this way you could name the shortcut without the extension and change the icon.
-For example after creating Zip_Archive.bat in the folder of your choice you could:
+For example after creating Zip_Archive.bat in the folder of your choice (or moving it to the folder of your choice) you could:

 - Right click the .bat file and choose Create Shortcut